SwissTierrasColombia/Asistente-LADM-COL/README_en.md

 ## Functionalities

-The current version ([2.99.1](https://github.com/AgenciaImplementacion/Asistente-LADM_COL/releases/tag/2.99.1)) of the LADM_COL Assistant depends on [QGIS Model Baker v6.0.0](https://github.com/opengisch/QgisModelBaker/releases/download/v6.0.0/qgis-model-baker.v6.0.0.zip) and allows users to:
+The current version ([2.99.2](https://github.com/AgenciaImplementacion/Asistente-LADM_COL/releases/tag/2.99.2)) of the LADM_COL Assistant depends on [QGIS Model Baker v6.0.0](https://github.com/opengisch/QgisModelBaker/releases/download/v6.0.0/qgis-model-baker.v6.0.0.zip) and allows users to:

  - Integration with the Transitional System:
    - Authentication
    - Task management: start, cancel and finalize tasks.
    - Tasks of cadastral supplies generation and assisted integration of supplies (partial support).
+     - ETL to generate cadastral supplies from cadastral authority (IGAC) data (SNC source).
+     - ETL to generate cadastral supplies from cadastral authority (IGAC) data (Cobol source).
  - Roles support and GUI for each role.
  - Create database structures for the LADM-COL v2.9.6 model.
  - Two database engines to manage LADM-COL data: